test-denar/portal/src/pages/about.md

           and Practical Design Features.

-          These meta-Aesthetic Measures, which are not based on opinions, strategies, or other self-invented choices that we make, define the Description of our Ecosphere.
+          These meta-Aesthetic Measures (The Aesthetics of the Aesthetics), which are not based on opinions, strategies, or other self-invented choices that we make, define the Description of our Ecosphere.

           Sensible Ecosphere (from Greek οἶκος oîkos "environment", and σφαῖρα